Tom Mastny: Career

 After beginning the 2005 season in the starting rotation of the Single-A Kinston Indians, Mastny was converted into a relief role.
-Later that year, he was promoted to the Double-A Akron Aeros, with whom he remained to begin the 2006 season, before being called up for a stint in the bullpen of the Triple-A Buffalo Bisons.
+He posted a 7–3 record, two saves and a 2.35 ERA in 29 games (11 starts) with Kinston before being promoted to the Double-A Akron Aeros.
+He remained with Akron to begin the 2006 season, before being called up for a stint in the bullpen of the Triple-A Buffalo Bisons.
+Mastny appeared in 36 games (one start) combined between Akron and Buffalo, going 2–2 with one save and a 2.01 ERA.

+On July 24, 2006, the Indians purchased Mastny's contract from Triple-A Buffalo.
 Although still mostly unheralded as a prospect, due partly to his age (then 25), Mastny's career quickly accelerated that summer as the unexpectedly non-contending Indians began shuffling a bullpen that often struggled, particularly after the trade of closer Bob Wickman.
 The rookie pitcher—whose role with Akron and Buffalo was almost exclusively in middle relief, and who had recorded only three saves in the minors—was given an opportunity to close essentially by default, earning his first save with two scoreless innings against the Tampa Bay Devil Rays on August 19.
 That day, manager Eric Wedge announced that Mastny would be among those tried out in the role over the remainder of the season.
+He made 15 appearances for Cleveland in 2006, finishing 0–1 with five saves a 5.56 ERA.